humangas/dotfiles/README.md

 - Security & Privacy > Allow application download from: > Anywhere

 Then do the following.
-1. Security & Privacy > Click Allow button
+1. Open Security & Privacy > Click Allow button
 2. Reinstall application

 After installing, execute the following command to enable GateKeeper.